Last Updated on July 21, 2022 by Maria Brittis

 How To Refinish The Outdoor Furniture

-Once the furniture is dried.
+4. Once the furniture is dried.
 Start applying the stain.
 I am not fond of using brushes for staining, however I love cotton cloth.
 The cotton cloth absorb the stain quicker, for instance I was able to use the cloth over and over in areas that needed more stain.
 Make sure you use gloves, other wise you will need a manicure.
 I applied two coats.
 The second coat was lighter.
-My hands were tiring, therefore I had to take a break.
-If this happens to you and you feel it’s hard on your hand change to a foam brush.